Command Line Interface

 Summarize details about a specific sample or peptide annotation feature.

-The function will tell you information about a specific feature in you sample annnotation table, depending on it’s inferred datatype.
+The function will tell you information about a specific feature in you sample annotation table, depending on it’s inferred datatype.
 For numeric feature types the command will get information about quantiles, for categorical or boolean feature types, the function will give individual factor-level counts.

 Both datatype categories will print a few examples of valid dataset queries using the feature in question